piface314/ygo-fabrica/README.md

-If you built YGOFabrica from source **or** downloaded and unzipped a [pre-built release](https://github.com/piface314/ygo-fabrica/releases) for your system, you will see a folder called `res`.
+If you built YGOFabrica from source **or** downloaded and unzipped a [pre-built release](https://github.com/piface314/ygo-fabrica/releases) for your system, there will be a folder called `res`.

-Inside it, there is `res/composer/fonts`, which is supposed to keep font files used by the Composer module, that generates card pics from your extension pack data.
+Inside it, there is `res/composer/fonts`, which is supposed to keep font files used by the Composer module, that generates card pics from a card database.
 However, the official fonts may not be free, and thus cannot be published in this repository.
 The only exception is the font used in Link Rating as I made it myself, so it's already there.